trappar/props-provider/docs/tutorial.md

 ### What's going on?

 PropsProvider is passing all properties given to it on to all its children, which in this case is a function which renders a specific presentation of those props.
-If we want to change the presentational code, we can do so without touching the computation component.
-Like so...
+If we want to change the presentational code, we can do so without touching the computation component:

 ```jsx
 <HexToRGB color="fa3c9d">